Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_outlook_windows/guide.en-gb.md

 >>
 > **Step 6**
 >>
 >> Your email address is now configured for Outlook.
-To fully synchronize the features of your Zimbra Pro account, **download and install** the [Zimbra Connector for Outlook] module (https://www.zimbra.com/product/addons/zimbra-connector-for-outlook-download/).
+To fully synchronize the features of your Zimbra Pro account, **download and install** the [Zimbra Connector for Outlook module](https://www.zimbra.com/product/addons/zimbra-connector-for-outlook-download/).
 >>
 >> ![outlook Windows](images/outlook-windows-add-step06.png){.thumbnail .h-500}
 >>
 > **Step 7**
 >>
->> Once you have installed the [Zimbra Connector for Outlook] module (https://www.zimbra.com/product/addons/zimbra-connector-for-outlook-download/), launch Outlook Classic.
+>> Once you have installed the [Zimbra Connector for Outlook module](https://www.zimbra.com/product/addons/zimbra-connector-for-outlook-download/), launch Outlook Classic.
 >> The first time, the **Zimbra Server configuration Settings** configuration window appears.
 Enter the following information:
 >>
 >> - **Server name** : Enter "zimbra1.mail.ovh.net".